braph-software/BRAPH-2/tutorials/pipelines/tut_a_con_but/readme.md

 > **Figure 4.
 Uploading the Brain Atlas**
 > Steps to upload the brain atlas:
 > 	**a** Click on "Load Atlas" from the pipeline GUI.
-> 	**b** Navigate to the BRAPH 2.0 folder "atlases" and select one of the atlas files, in this example the "atlas.xlsx".
+> 	**b** Navigate to the BRAPH 2 folder "atlases" and select one of the atlas files, in this example the "atlas.xlsx".
 > 	**c** You can visualize the brain atlas by pressing "Plot Brain Atlas".

 <a id=Step--Load-the-Connectivity-Group-Data></a>
 ## Step 2: Load the Connectivity Group Data  [⬆](#Table-of-Contents)

-After you loaded the brain atlas, you can upload the *connectivity data* for each group as shown in Figure 5.
+After you have loaded the brain atlas, you can upload the *connectivity data* for each group as shown in Figure 5.
 A new interface will be shown containing the data for the group you just selected.
-You can open each subject’s connectivity matrices by selecting the subject, right click, and select “Open selection” (for more information check the tutorial [Group of Subjects with Connectivity Data](https://github.com/braph-software/BRAPH-2/tree/develop/tutorials/general/tut_gr_con)).
+You can open each subject’s connectivity matrices by selecting the subject, right click, and select “Open selection” (for more information check the tutorial [Group of Subjects with Connectivity Data](https://github.com/braph-software/BRAPH-2/tree/develop/tutorials/data/tut_gr_con)).